Background pattern

 If you have liver problems, your doctor may start treatment with a lower dose of everolimus (2.5; 5; or 7.5 mg per day).

-If you experience some adverse effects while taking everolimus (see section 4), your doctor may reduce the dose you take or interrupt treatment for a short period of time or permanently.
+If you experience side effects while taking everolimus (see section 4), your doctor may reduce the dose you take or interrupt treatment for a short period or permanently.

-Take everolimus once a day, more or less at the same time, always with food or always without food.
+Take everolimus once a day, at about the same time, always with food or always without food.

 If you take more Everolimus Accord than you should

-• If you have taken too much everolimus, or if someone has taken your tablets by accident, consult your doctor or go to the hospital immediately.
+• If you have taken too much everolimus, or if someone has taken your tablets accidentally, consult your doctor or go to the hospital immediately.
 Urgent treatment may be necessary.

 If you forget to take Everolimus Accord

-Do not stop treatment with everolimus unless your doctor tells you to.
+Do not stop taking everolimus unless your doctor tells you to.

 4. Possible Adverse Effects

-STOP taking everolimus and seek medical help immediately if you or your child experience any of the following signs of an allergic reaction:
+DISCONTINUE treatment with everolimus and seek immediate medical attention if you or your child experience any of the following signs of an allergic reaction:

 • Difficulty breathing or swallowing